Sourceful Blog

 Answer the why

 Before you start actually designing any packaging, it's important to think about your vision.
 Why are you designing this packaging?
 What problem are you solving?
 Who has this problem?
 What do you want to achieve?
 You need to understand what you're trying to build and why.
-It might be that you want to design more secure packaging or move towards more sustainable packaging.
+It might be that you want to design a more durable shipping box, improve the unboxing experience of your mailer box or move towards more sustainable packaging.
 Or it might be something else.
 Defining your vision will help to make the next phase easier: aligning your design with your vision.

 Once you've gathered customer insights, you can start to define your customer's point of view and define what problem needs to be addressed.